Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Background

 \subsection{MRAM: Preliminaries}

-The core element of toggle MRAM is the Magnetic tunnel junction (MTJ) that uses the Savtchenko switching \cite{toggle_mram} property by creating a rotating field with the sequential identical write current pulses to store both data states (high and low).
-The 1T-1MTJ MRAM bit cell comprises two ferromagnetic layers separated by a thin dielectric tunnel oxide ($\ce{AlOx}$ or $\ce{MgO}$) layer, built using advanced thin-film processing technology (shown in Fig. \ref{fig:MRAMcell}).
+The core element of toggle MRAM is the magnetic tunnel junction (MTJ) that uses the Savtchenko switching \cite{toggle_mram} property to store both data states (high and low).
+The 1T-1MTJ MRAM bit cell comprises two ferromagnetic layers separated by a thin dielectric tunnel oxide ($\ce{AlOx}$ or $\ce{MgO}$) layer (Fig. \ref{fig:MRAMcell}).
 One layer’s magnetic orientation is permanently fixed, commonly referred to as the reference (or fixed) magnetic layer (RML).
-In contrast, the other layer’s magnetization can freely be oriented depending on the magnetic field and known as the free magnetic layer (FML).
-The FML is composed of $\ce{NiFe}$ synthetic antiferromagnet (SAF).
-The substantially higher magnetic anisotropy of RML compared to FML ascertains stable magnetization direction of FML during memory read/write operation.
-The resistance states determine the bit which is going to store in the memory array.
-When both the FML and RML are aligned in the same direction (a large current passed from SelectLine (SL) to BitLine (BL) through the barrier layer), the MTJ produces low electrical resistance.
-On the other hand, when their magnetic field orientation is opposite, the resistance becomes extremely large; hence, almost no current or only a weak current flows through the barrier layer.
+In contrast, the other layer’s magnetization can freely be oriented depending on the magnetic field, known as the free magnetic layer (FML).
+The substantially higher magnetic anisotropy of RML compared to FML ascertains the stable magnetization direction of FML during memory read/write operation.
+The resistance states determine the bit that will be stored in the memory array.
+When both the FML and RML are aligned in the same direction , the MTJ produces low electrical resistance.
+On the other hand, when their magnetic field orientation is opposite, the resistance becomes extremely large; hence, almost no current or weak current flows through the barrier layer.
 Therefore, the MTJ exhibits high electrical resistance.

 Writing a bit in the magnetic field-driven toggle MRAM array requires passing a high write current ($I_w$) for changing FML's magnetic orientation \cite{toggle_mram}.
 The applied $I_w$ to the write lines, placed on top and bottom of the MTJ devices (see Fig. \ref{fig:MRAMcell}), creates an auxiliary magnetic field that changes the FML direction in the required position.
 Contrastingly, the RML's direction is strongly coupled with an anti-ferromagnet \cite{toggle_mram}.
 During the write operation, the memory circuit performs a pre-read operation to determine the state of the target bit and execute a toggle pulse (if required) to change the state of the bit if the desired state is not the same as the targeted state.
 Consequently, it reduces the overall power consumption and improves power efficiency.
 However, this increases the total write cycle time (including an additional read operation).